What is the Habitat for Humanity Homeownership Program?

 There are initial qualifications for those who are interested in our homeownership program.

-- Your total household income must fall between 35% to 60% of area median income (see chart at bottom of page)
+Your total household income must fall between 35% to 60% of area median income (see chart on application)

 Your application is considered based on the following: